 Today’s Cubs Birthdays (December 1)

-Baez was the 9th overall pick of the 2011 draft; the last first round pick of the Jim Hendry era.
-At each level of the minors, Baez was a superstar.
-He joined the Cubs in August 2014 and hit a game-winning homer in his first game.
-He hit nine homers for the season, but he also struck out more in than 40% of his at bats, and batted .169.
+Baez was the 9th overall pick of the 2011 draft: the last first round pick of the Jim Hendry era.
+At each level of the minors, Baez was a superstar, but when he joined the Cubs in August 2014, Javy struggled.
+Despite hitting a game-winning homer in his first game, he struck out in more than 40% of his at-bats and batted .169.
 In 2015 he wasn’t brought up to the big leagues until the end of the season, but he performed much better, playing second base primarily.
+Cubs fans began to get a taste of what was to come.
 In the 2015 playoffs, Baez hit a homer to help beat the Cardinals.
 Baez really became a stud in 2016.
-He hit 15 homers and stole 15 bases all while playing incredible defense at multiple positions in the infield.
-By the time the playoffs arrived, Javy was the every day second baseman.
+He hit 15 homers and stole 15 bases all while playing incredible jaw-dropping defense at multiple positions in the infield.
+By the time the playoffs arrived, Javy was the everyday second baseman.
 He responded by winning the NLCS MVP award.
+In 2017, Baez hit 23 homers and knocked in 75 runs.
+But it was his 2018 season which proved to be his best.
+Javy hit 40 doubles, 34 homers, stole 21 bases, clubbed nine triples, and led the Cubs with 111 RBI.
+Despite the Cubs’ early elimination in the playoffs, Baez was a finalist for NL MVP.
+In 2019, he was on the way to duplicating his ’18 season when he broke his thumb in early September.
+When Javy went down, so did the Cubs.
+They missed the playoffs for the first time in five years.
 (Photo: Topps 2013 Baseball Card)

 ~Dan Straily 1988 (Cubs 2014-Present)